river-ouzel/lbxr/new_joiners.markdown

 There will also be a number of links to a further introductory information.
 (This page is an attempt to just give you enough to get started - the full docs can be overwhelming!)

-## Signing up
+## Signing up to the Hub and Mattermost

-When you follow the link in the email, you should see a form like this hosted on auth.extinctionrebellion.org.uk :
+When you follow the link in the email, you should see a form like this hosted on <https://auth.extinctionrebellion.org.uk> :

 ![XR hub invite image](/assets/images/hub_invite.png)

 There is inline help on this page to assist you further.
-Once you click "confirm" you will receive two more emails:
+Once you click "confirm" there are multiple stages (sadly) to follow:

+1. You should be redirected to the Hub's homepage at <https://auth.extinctionrebellion.org.uk>
+2. Click the "Mattermost" icon
+3. Enter your username and password that you just set on the Hub form
+4. You'll be asked to verify your email
-1. "You've joined organisation.earth" from "XR Global \<no-reply@organise.earth\>" - this is to confirm your email address, once you click "Verify Email" you will be able to log in to Mattermost
+5. You should have an email titled "You've joined organisation.earth" from "XR Global \<no-reply@organise.earth\>" - it might be in Spam/Junk mail
-    - If you don't see this email, check your spam folders!
-You need to click this verification link to get Mattermost to work.
+6. Click "Verify" in the email and you'll be taken back to the log-in page on Mattermost
+7. Enter your email and password (again) and you can use Mattermost!

-3. "Your UK Cloud account was created" from "XR UK Cloud \<cloud@extinctionrebellion.org.uk\>" - this is access information for UK cloud - more on that in a bit.
+You also should have an email titled "Your UK Cloud account was created" from "XR UK Cloud \<cloud@extinctionrebellion.org.uk\>".

-You should also be redirected to a "Home" page at <https://auth.extinctionrebellion.org.uk/> which has icons for each of the other systems:
+## XR Hub Home

+At any stage you can go to the Hub home page at <https://auth.extinctionrebellion.org.uk/> and click the icons to access the various Hub sites:

 ![XR hub home](/assets/images/hub_home.png)